-To accomplish anything in life takes a lot of hard work and perseverance, take it from us – establishing a solid reputation as roofing experts in Toronto is no easy feat.
+To accomplish anything in life takes a lot of hard work and perseverance, take it from us – establishing a solid reputation as roofers in Toronto is no easy feat.
 We’ve been in this game a long time and we’ve come to know Toronto and its inhabitants extremely well.
 We’ve seen some incredibly old roofs on weathered, historic buildings and we’ve helped install sleek flat roofs on hyper-modern structures as well.
 Something that we’ve come to appreciate – and something we feel like everyone should enjoy – is Toronto’s unique architectural language.

 Toronto is a city that prides itself on having a myriad of neighbourhoods that are culturally, ethnically and stylistically diverse.
 If you start studying the buildings of any given neighbourhood you start to see a story unfold, told in the language of architecture.
 While most of the city’s downtown land is being snapped up and developed into condominiums that reach into the sky, we have a deeper appreciation for those old simple houses that give Toronto it’s particular charm.

 To take a bit of a trip back in time, imagine Toronto in the 19th century: a small, industrial city that was organized around the harbour on Lake Ontario.
 The Gooderham and Worts whiskey distillery was one of the first major structures in the city, as well as Massey Ferguson’s factories for manufacturing farm equipment.
 Towards the end of the century the railway made the city more accessible and the population grew rapidly into the twentieth century, eventually spreading into the first planned community in Canada: Don Mills.
 As you can imagine, roof repairs in Toronto became a pretty big industry as the city rapidly expanded into the suburban megacity that it is today.